simuse/sass-styleguide/README.md

 ## Properties Declarations

 #### Declaration Order
 This order is used as a general rule.
-Within "groups" of properties, try sorting them alphabetically consistantly.
+Within sets of properties (be it includes or regular), try sorting them alphabetically consistantly.

 1. Scoped variables
 2. @extend